-A Cordaid needs assessment exposed the bad sanitation situation in the health centres and schools of Imvepi.
+A Cordaid needs assessment exposed the bad sanitation situation in the health centers and schools of Imvepi.
 Absent or insufficient latrines and sanitation facilities severely hamper school attendance, especially among girls.
 This is why we constructed 20 stances of drainable latrines (latrines that can be emptied) in two schools in Imvepi.
-“In the only Secondary school in the area with more than 800 puils, did not have a single latrine.
+“In the only Secondary school in the area with more than 800 pupils, did not have a single latrine.
 The other school had one latrine for 287 pupils.
 Because of this, students could only stay for half a school day, at the most”, Ronnie explains.
 “Now, thanks to Cordaid’s intervention, stance ratios are 80:1 and 128:1 respectively.
 At least we can now expect pupils to stay in school and concentrate on their studies.”

 Soon Cordaid will also complete a 10 stances drainable public latrine at Imvepi market.
 “500 vendors were thrilled by this news.
 They can’t wait for the new facilities”, says Ronnie.

 Our surveys showed that most refugees lacked the capacity and materials to construct their own private household latrines.
 Ideally, this is still the kind of toilet people prefer to use.

 This also explains why open air defecation is such a problem in settlement areas.
 “We needed to help prevent outbreaks of poor hygiene and sanitation related diseases”, says Ronnie.
 “This is why we provided 2000 households in Imvepi and Omugo with the materials and skills training to construct their own latrines”, he continues.

 Logically, private latrines are much more effective in combating open defecation than communal latrines.
 “That’s why, in both settlements, open defecation has significantly decreased after we did this”, Ronnie concludes.